 16. Don’t Rely on Best Before Date

-A lot of people throw food away because the expiry or best before date has passed, but for a lot of food, that date is a guideline, not a rule.
+A lot of people throw food away because the expiry or best-before date has passed, but for a lot of food, that date is a guideline, not a rule.

-Those dates just mean that the food will be at its highest quality, but it doesn’t mean it’s no longer edible, usually.
+Those dates just mean that the food will be at its highest quality, but it doesn’t necessarily mean it’s no longer edible, usually.

 Use your judgment and your senses to determine if food is still good.
 Examine it, smell it, or taste it to determine if you can eat it or if it needs to be thrown away.